yuki-zmstr/portfolio2025/content/projects.md

 ## Noah

-Noah is a reading assistant that can
+Noah is an AI-powered reading assistant that can:

 1. Recommend books
 2. Schedule reading time